- Pricing & Cost Optimization

 While there isn’t a perfect AWS tagging strategy that works for every organization, there are a few AWS tagging best practices that you should be familiar with.

-1. Know how each tag you create will be used
+1. Know how each AWS tag you create will be used

 AWS cites four categories for cost allocation tags: technical, business, security, and automation.
 Consider which of these categories you will need when creating your AWS tagging strategy: